millakortelainen/horseAlgorithm/documentation/week-reports/week-report-3.md

 Everything is going well.

 ## What next?
 Rider's favorite list needs fixing.
-Now it lists same horses.
+Now it lists same horses but there should be only one of each.
 I should finish the Gale-Shapley algorithm.
 After I finish these I start making the experience variable for rider which I didn't start this week.

 ## Hours used
 Past week I have worked total 5 hours with this project.